Mehdibabaeii/CannaFeatML/README.md

 This project presents a **feature selection and classification pipeline** aimed at identifying key markers and predictive traits related to **flowering time diversity in *Cannabis sativa***.
 By integrating **morphophysiological traits**, **genome-wide SNP data**, and **environmental variables**, the pipeline classifies cannabis landrace accessions into **early-, medium-, and late-flowering** categories.

-We adapt and extend the framework by Abdelwahab et al. (2022) to a **multi-class phenological classification** problem in plants.
-The pipeline uses an ensemble of machine learning techniques for feature selection and a linear SVM for classification.

 ---

 ## Data Used